 Citation: If you decide to use the dataset, please cite the following article that describes it in detail: B. Thomee, D.A.
 Shamma, G. Friedland, B. Elizalde, K. Ni, D. Poland, D. Borth, and L. Li, “YFCC100M: The New Data in Multimedia Research”, Communications of the ACM, 59(2), 2016, pp. 64-73.
 The article is open access, so you can get it free of charge here.

 Acknowledgements: The YFCC100M was produced at Yahoo Labs by Bart Thomee and David Ayman Shamma, with the assistance of Li-Jia Li and Nikhil Rasiwasia, as well as the Yahoo Webscope and Legal teams.
 An interview with the creators is available on Vimeo.

 Contact: If you have questions about the YFCC100M dataset, please email us.

-The original media data for the images and videos indexed in the YFCC100M may be found in the
+The original images and videos indexed in the YFCC100M may be found in the

 data/ directory on the